 Welcome to the Yarrows Prehistoric Festival and Joseph Anderson 150 project web site.

 The Yarrows Prehistoric Festival and the Joseph Anderson 150 project are a collaboration between the University of Glasgow, Cardiff University, the Yarrows Heritage Trust and Northshore Pottery.
-The aim is to raise awareness of Joseph Anderson and the archaeology of Yarrows, and elsewhere in Caithness, through a series of fun and engaging events to be held across the summers of 2015 and 2016.
+The aim is to raise awareness of Joseph Anderson and the archaeology of Yarrows, and elsewhere in Caithness, through a series of fun and engaging events held across the summers of 2015 and 2016.

 Follow us on Twitter: @anderson150fest